You invest time and money in social media marketing. This investment should yield measurable results.

 15. Review Ratings

-Here’s an example from Facebook showing the rating and reviews a business has gotten:
+Here’s an example from Facebook showing a business’s ratings and reviews:

 Why Review Ratings Are Important